Bengalis: Mughal era

 The Bengali artillery at the Battle of Plassey in 1757.

 A painting by Shaikh Muhammad Amir of Karraya displaying a syce of Bengal holding two carriage horses.

 The Mughal Empire conquered Bengal in the 16th century, ending the independent Sultanate of Bengal and defeating Bengal's rebellion Baro-Bhuiyan chieftains.
 Mughal general Man Singh conquered parts of Bengal including Dhaka during the time of Emperor Akbar and a few Rajput tribes from his army permanently settled around Dhaka and surrounding lands, integrating into Bengali society.
 Akbar's preaching of the syncretic Din-i Ilahi, was described as a blasphemy by the Qadi of Bengal, which caused huge controversies in South Asia.
 In the 16th century, many Ulama of the Bengali Muslim intelligentsia migrated to other parts of the subcontinent as teachers and instructors of Islamic knowledge such as Ali Sher Bengali to Ahmedabad, Shah Manjhan to Sarangpur, Usman Bengali to Sambhal and Yusuf Bengali to Burhanpur.

 By the early 17th century, Islam Khan I had conquered all of Bengal and was integrated into a province known as the Bengal Subah.
 It was the largest subdivision of the Mughal Empire, as it also encompassed parts of Bihar and Odisha, between the 16th and 18th centuries.
 Described by some as the "Paradise of Nations" and the "Golden Age of Bengal", Bengalis enjoyed some of the highest living standards and real wages in the world at the time.
 Singlehandedly accounting for 40% of Dutch imports from Asia, eastern Bengal was globally prominent in industries such as textile manufacturing and shipbuilding, and was a major exporter of silk and cotton textiles, steel, saltpetre, and agricultural and industrial produce in the world.

 Mughal Bengal eventually became a quasi-independent monarchy state ruled by the Nawabs of Bengal in 1717.
-Already observing the proto-industrialization, it made direct significant contribution to the first Industrial Revolution (substantially textile manufacture during the Industrial Revolution).
+Already observing the proto-industrialisation, it made direct significant contribution to the first Industrial Revolution (substantially textile manufacture during the Industrial Revolution).

 A Bengali woman in Dhaka clad in fine Bengali muslin, 18th century.

 Bengal became the basis of the Anglo-Mughal War.
 After the weakening of the Mughal Empire with the death of Emperor Aurangzeb in 1707, Bengal was ruled independently by three dynasties of Nawabs until 1757, when the region was annexed by the East India Company after the Battle of Plassey.